Fantomex10/foxysgamehub/CODEx_UPDATE.md

   - Documented registry contribution guidelines in `docs/customization.md`, marked Phase 5 complete in `README.md`, and refreshed the worklog for the current state.
   - Ran `npm run lint`, `npm run test`, and `npm run build`; all commands passed with the expanded suite.
 - **Where we stopped:** Phase 5 deliverables are complete and documented.
 Phase 6 cosmetic polish and deployment readiness follow-ups now lead the backlog.
-- **Notes for GitHub entry:** Codebase is stable and modular ahead of cosmetic/UI overhaul—share this state as “Working (pre-cosmetic overhaul / UI updates)” so contributors know future commits will focus on visual polish.
+- **Notes for GitHub entry:** Codebase is stable and modular ahead of cosmetic/UI overhaul�share this state as �Working (pre-cosmetic overhaul / UI updates)� so contributors know future commits will focus on visual polish.

 ## Session Snapshot (2025-10-19)
 - **Starting point:** The Phase 3 plan existed, but the documentation sweep, ASCII fallback cleanup, and additional integration coverage were still open.